szakeerfu/gymwebsiteweb/README.md

 #### Other cool features include:
+- Great user experience!
 * User friendly
 - Mobile responsive
 * Awesome CSS transitions and many more

 ## How to clone this Repository
-- make sure you have node installed on your pc, go to your command line and run the command below
+- make sure you have [node](https://nodejs.org/en/download/) installed on your pc, go to your command line and run the command below
 - mkdir gym-portfolio
 - cd gym-portfolio
 - `git clone https://github.com/EniolaAdemola/gym-portfolio.git `